Species of the Month

 Have you seen our Species of the Month in Dorset?
 By reporting your sighting below, you can help us to build up a picture of the state of Dorset’s wildlife.
 We send the records of your sighting to DERC (Dorset Environmental Records Centre) who collate this information, providing the opportunity for local naturalists, conservation organisations and wildlife enthusiasts to work together to protect wildlife in Dorset.
 What’s more, when you complete our Species of the Month survey, your sighting will display on our interactive map below.
 This allows us to visualize the range of wonderful wildlife our supporters have spotted in their gardens, on their balconies or in their local green spaces throughout the year!
 So please help us help wildlife by filling in the form below.
 Thank you!

-Species of the Month: Grass snake
+Species of the Month: Zebra jumping spider

-Scientific name: Natrix helvetica
+Scientific name: Salticus scenicus

 Please enable javascript in your browser to see the map.